avatao/blog.avatao.com/_posts/2018-09-13-Security-issues-to-be-aware-of-before-moving-to-the-cloud.md

 ---
 layout: post
-title: Security issues to be aware before moving to the cloud
+title: Security issues to be aware of before moving to the cloud
 author: maroyandras
 author_name: "András Maróy"
 author_web: ""